JistoInc/examples/image-creation/chef-lamp/README.md

-# Chef LAMP staack
+# Chef-configured full LAMP stack (Apache, MySQL, PHP)

-This example uses Chef to setup and configure mysql and a php enabled HTTP server that runs on port 80.
+This example uses Chef to set up and configure a full LAMP stack, including an HTTP server (Apache), MySQL, and PHP, that runs on port 80.

 There are a number files in the cookbooks directory:
 * A directory for each Chef cookbook.